 How hard is it for a small business to get a loan?

 The level of difficulty a small business faces when applying for a loan depends on several factors, including its cash flow, time in business, credit score, business plan and desired loan amount.
 The more that a small business is able to prove that it is able to repay the loan, the easier it will be to get the loan.
-You can learn more about the underwriting process here.

 What credit score is needed for a business loan?